 After trauma the world becomes divided between those who share the experience and those who don’t.
 What has happened cannot be undone but what can be dealt with are the imprints of the trauma on the body and mind.
 In a rough and isolated environment of Greenland where people live in a close proximity and familiarity to each other, denying some parts of reality might be the only mechanism to deal with the trauma of a frail society.
 There is a saying ``When it's light again, we forget what has happened in the dark".
 It reflects on a collective coping strategy adopted throughout the years by the most vulnerable and unprotected members of society - women and children.

-Greenland, world’s biggest island almost entirely covered with ice, is isolated from the rest of the world, as well internally - cities are not connected by roads and plane or boat tickets are extremely expensive and unaffordable for majority of population, especially indigenous.
+Greenland, the world’s biggest island almost entirely covered with ice, is isolated from the rest of the world, as well internally - cities are not connected by roads and plane or boat tickets are extremely expensive and unaffordable for the majority of the population, especially indigenous.
 The Arctic island has in the past 50 years developed at lightning speed, transforming itself from a traditional community of fishermen and hunters to a modern society.
 Yet every settlement is still formed mostly by variations of close and distant bonds putting the society in big family relation to each other.

 The drama of abuse is that social taboos make it invisible for other people's eyes, while affecting abused individuals who see themselves altered, different from others, filled with guilt and shame for the violence they received.
 The statistics on sexually abused children in Greenland is alarmingly high, and researchers admit that it is extremely challenging to get the real dimension of the problem due to unique social structure.

-The process of natural thawing out the ice may take considerable amount of time reflecting the real process of dealing with the trauma - that has no distinct "finish line”.
+For every person in the story there is a specific method of freezing and melting the print based on the individual process of going through the trauma.
+The process of natural thawing out of the ice may take a considerable amount of time reflecting the real process of dealing with the trauma - that has no distinct "finish line”.